bergenhem/kendo-docs/api/mobile/application.md

     new kendo.mobile.Application($(document.body), { webAppCapable: false });
     </script>

+Which renders the following `meta` tag on application initialization:

     <meta name="apple-mobile-web-app-capable" content="no">

 You can read more about the `apple-mobile-web-app-capable` in the [Safari HTML Reference](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html).